armbian/build/extensions/netboot/README.md

 - `nfsroot=` is using a hostname the client can't resolve yet (DNS isn't up during early mount).
 Use an IP, not a hostname — the extension does this by default when `NETBOOT_SERVER` is set.
-- `nfsmount: need a path` retried forever — the image has `nfsroot=auto` but `ROOTPATH` ended up empty.
-Either the router doesn't advertise DHCP option 17 (`uci add_list dhcp.lan.dhcp_option='17,<server>:<path>'`), or the build skipped the initramfs plumbing (e.g. an older `uInitrd` on TFTP from before this extension landed).
-For a quick check, unpack the deployed `uInitrd` and confirm `option root_path` is in `/etc/dhcpcd.conf` and `71-netboot-rootpath` exists under `/usr/libexec/dhcpcd-hooks/` or `/usr/lib/dhcpcd/dhcpcd-hooks/` (the initramfs hook copies into whichever the upstream dhcpcd hook used).
+- `NFS over TCP not available from <gateway-ip>` — the initramfs is trying to mount from the default gateway instead of the NFS server.
-  If you can't fix the router, set `NETBOOT_SERVER=<ip>` at build time and rebuild — that path skips option 17 entirely.
+  The DHCP boot-server (`siaddr`) is not set or points to the wrong host.
+Set `dhcp-boot=default,nfsserver,<nfs-server-ip>` in dnsmasq (or `uci set dhcp.@dnsmasq[0].dhcp_boot='default,nfsserver,<ip>'` in OpenWRT) so the router announces the NFS server as siaddr.
+Check `/proc/net/pnp` on a booted client — `bootserver` must match your NFS server IP.
+If you can't configure the router, set `NETBOOT_SERVER=<ip>` at build time and rebuild.

 **`MODULE FAILURE` from initramfs** — the kernel is loading an initramfs and trying to run `/init` that doesn't understand NFS root.